ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-4.md

 ```

-Finally the control captures and additional attributes and adds them to the markup element.
+Finally the control captures any additional attributes and adds them to the markup element.

 ```csharp
 [Parameter(CaptureUnmatchedValues = true)] public IReadOnlyDictionary<string, object> UserAttributes { get; set; } = new Dictionary<string, object>();